Armstrong's Funeral Home

 It was in the early 1950’s that Donald E. "Don" Armstrong, a farmer from Salisbury, packed up his family and moved to Petitcodiac.
 After taking up temporary residence in Petitcodiac they eventually settled on the Pollett River Road and shortly thereafter Don took over the local funeral home business now known as Armstrong’s Funeral Home.

-Early in 2008 Paula Armstrong made the decision to leave the business and sought out a suitable candidate to carry on her family's business and shoulder the responsibilities the Armstrongs had managed for a half century.
-She found what she was looking for in Terry Rogers.
-Not only is Terry an experienced funeral director but both he and his wife Tina are from the area.
+Early in 2008 Paula Armstrong made the decision to leave the business and sought out suitable candidates to carry on her family's business and shoulder the responsibilities the Armstrong's had managed for a half-century.
+She found what she was looking for in Terry & Tina Rogers.
+An experienced funeral director, Terry entered the profession in 1990, working in Moncton, Sussex and Truro, NS.
+Tina brought her own business management experience and, best of all, the move to Armstrong's was a homecoming for both.
 Terry grew up in Salisbury and Tina (Murray) right here in Petitcodiac.
-Their parents Wayne and Joann Rogers and Leonard and Patricia Murray still reside in the area.
+Both families still reside in the area.

 Gary Armstrong